 So be there for your employees.
 Offer individual counseling for all employees to be able to get the help they need.
 Do you have an EAP in place?
 Contact us to learn about our counseling options.

 While employees may have been able to work virtually, they may have faced financial hardship from a spouse that has lost a job.
 Or they may have faced large medical expenses.
 Consider offering financial wellness education to empower employees to improve their financial strategies and overall wellness.
 Show employees that you will be there for them in any way you can.
 Evolution Financial Group provides individuals, families, and businesses with insurance, financial planning, investment management and retirement income strategies that align with each client’s unique needs, goals and vision.
 They provide financial wellness for groups and individuals.
 Visit their website to learn more.
 Email us at email@example.com and we can introduce you to one of their financial professionals.

 Effectively Communicate with Employees

 Now that you have safe guards and precautions in place to protect your employees, communicate your efforts.
-Outline the steps of reopening for your employees.
-Highlight the changes that have been made, so employees can feel a sense of security and know what to expect upon returning to work.
+Outline the steps of reopening for your employees and highlight the changes that have been made.
+This allows employees to feel a sense of security and know what to expect upon returning to work.
 Additionally, outline expectations for social distancing and protective gear such as face masks/coverings.
 Help ease employee stress and uncertainty by keeping them informed and remaining open to questions and suggestions regarding reopening.

 Transitioning back to the office can be scary and stressful for employees, but you can help make it easier.
 ADP has put together return-to-work checklist that you can review for more tips.
 For additional ideas on how to prioritize employee health as you return to the office – or to book a wellness event – contact us at firstname.lastname@example.org.